KarmaComputing/minimal-linux-boot-coreutils/README.md

 # Minimal build & boot linux kernel + coreutils (via busybox), openssh & iputils

+If you're interested in learning how linux boots, want to debug a kernel boot and/or change it's boot arguments and so forth, you'll enjoy this repo.

 ![qemu showing boot into minimal linux](./img/boot-qemu-example.png)

 Goal is to have mimimal but realistic node with network capabilities build in (`ip`) and bootstrapped (similar to [alpine's netbot](https://boot.alpinelinux.org/) ([example](https://github.com/KarmaComputing/server-bootstrap/blob/494089caa2c88bbf37a739aa96561231d5847be5/.github/workflows/build-alpine-netboot-image-zfs.yml#L1))).
 [Clearlinux](https://github.com/clearlinux/distribution) is interesting.
 This is using musl (which alpine uses) rather than glibc to support staticaly built binaries more easily.

 ## The process in a nutshell